BigPolarBear1/factorization/README.md

 Ps: I will finish this in the coming days... this is a disaster of your own making.
 You treat me like shit.
 I will go to China for this disrespect.
 Fucking losers.
 All you people do is cry about trans people like little bitches.
 Yea well, had this coming.
 Morrons.

 Pps: I am a polar bear.
 And I can devour any human at any time.
 I can devour the entire world if I decide to do so.
 Morrons.
 You went after a polar bear.
 How dumb can you be.
 Time's up.

+To do:

+1. Add to the paper how to find the correct linear and quadratic coefficient if we find a square mod m with the quadratic polynomial.
+Since we must adjust it so it generates that square with the polynomial in the integers instead.
+This the analogue for NFS's taking square roots over finite fields step.

+2. Add that to the debug PoC

+3. Add to the paper how to find squares mod m, which we can then finish by adjust the coefficients and taking the gcd.

+4. Write the non-debug PoC which combines all these things.

+5. Taunt the FBI and everyone who has wronged me in my life.
+Because I won.
+I know I won.
+And I told all my Chinese friends already and they will be destroying your networks soon.
+Because go to hell for how you people treat me.
+Fucking losers.